Axial-SQL/AxialSqlTools/docs/open-in-object-explorer.md

 Build the extension on Windows with the repository's SSMS 22 and Visual Studio prerequisites.
 Load it in SSMS 22 and use an expendable test database to check:

 1. Both command placements exist and invoke the same handler.
-With no query window, the command is disabled.
+Open the Tools menu and the SQL editor context menu with a selected name, then with only the caret inside a name; the command must remain enabled in both cases.
+Also test an assigned keyboard shortcut.
+With no query window or connection, invoking the command shows an explanatory message.
+During navigation the command is disabled to prevent duplicate runs, and becomes available again after completion, cancellation, or failure.
 2. Select a table name and invoke the command with all Object Explorer folders collapsed.
 Repeat with only the caret inside the name.
 The correct node is selected and visible.
 3. Repeat for a view, stored procedure, each function kind, synonym, table type, index, PK/FK/check, table trigger, view trigger, and default constraint.
 For a default, confirm the owning column and status message.
 4. Test schema-qualified names, three-part names targeting a second database, spaces, escaped closing brackets, apostrophes, and non-ASCII names.
 Test two schemas with identically named objects and choose each picker result.